AnneSWarlaumont/infant-vocal-foraging/Analyses/stats_R_and_matlab/README.md

 These files can be executed in any order.

-correlation_lmer.r tests whether steps in acoustic space and time for infants and adults are positively correlated using a linear mixed effects model by accouting for effects of infant age and optional response, and infantage-response interaction effects, and using infant id as a random effect.
+correlation_lmer.R tests whether steps in acoustic space and time for infants and adults are positively correlated using a linear mixed effects model by accouting for effects of infant age and optional response, and infantage-response interaction effects, and using infant id as a random effect.

 logistic_regression_Rcode.R uses a logistic regression model to test whether some vocalisations or vocalisation patterns are more likely to recieve responses for LENA data.